Congratulations on choosing the Alternative Birthing Center (ABC) at Women & Infants Hospital for the delivery of your baby.

 After you deliver, you have two options for discharge.

-b.
-If you deliver in the evening you stay in the ABC until the pediatrician comes in the morning to discharge the baby.
+- If you deliver in the evening, you will stay in the ABC until the pediatrician comes in the morning to discharge the baby.

 Does anyone need to approve my early discharge?

 If you would like to be discharged directly from the ABC, you will need approval from both your pediatrician and your midwife.
 A pediatrician agreement form needs to be signed by your pediatrician and mailed back to the hospital.
 This form is also available at your midwife’s office.